3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Experiment and Discussion

-The 3D shape knowledge graph can be effectively utilized to address the cross-domain 3D shape retrieval problem.
-We used models from the ModelNet40 testing dataset as the query model to get related 3D shapes from the ShapeNet-Core-55 dataset in order to illustrate the point.
-The experimental results are used to demonstrate the effectiveness and robustness of the 3D shape knowledge graph.
-The related experimental results are shown in Table \ref{model401}.
+The 3D shape knowledge graph proves to be a highly effective solution for addressing the cross-domain 3D shape retrieval challenge.
+A characteristic form of this cross-domain predicament involves learning from data that adheres to dissimilar distributions.
+To elucidate this concept, we employ 3D shapes from the ModelNet40 testing set as query models, seeking related 3D shapes from the ShapeNet-Core-55 dataset.
+The ensuing experimental results substantiate the efficacy and resilience of the 3D shape knowledge graph, as exemplified in Table \ref{model401-train}.
+For the purpose of comparison, we have implemented several standard cross-domain learning methodologies\cite{conf/icml/GaninL15,conf/icml/LongZ0J17,conf/cvpr/ZhangLO17,long2014transfer,long2013transfer}.
+These approaches involve mapping cross-domain embeddings onto an intermediary domain and subsequently gauging their similarity using the Euclidean distance metric.

-Here, we implemented several standard cross-domain approaches\cite{conf/icml/GaninL15,conf/icml/LongZ0J17,conf/cvpr/ZhangLO17,long2014transfer,long2013transfer} as comparative methods to transfer the feature vectors from two separate datasets into the same feature space and utilized the Euclidean distance to determine similarity.
-It is important to emphasize that our approach does not require training steps relative to the cross-domain approaches.
-Thus, our approach is easily utilized for other datasets.
-We proposed the 3D knowledge graph theory in\cite{nie20203d}, which only focus on the 3D shape information and ignore the rendered image and can not be used to handle the cross-modal information retrieval problem.
-In this paper, we redesign the structure of knowledge graph and propose the new graph embedding method, and the search method.
-The final experimental result also demonstrates the superiority of our approach.
+Significantly, our approach dispenses with the need for training, setting it apart from these cross-domain learning methods.
+In this context, we directly evaluated our performance without any training or fine-tuning interventions.
+As evidenced by the data presented in Table \ref{model401-train}, the disparity in performance between state-of-the-art (SOTA) methods and our approach is negligible.
+Nonetheless, even though our method is applied to the cross-domain dataset without training, it is still successful in addressing the cross-domain retrieval task and is comparable to or outperforms other state-of-the-art methods.